-This can make it difficult to actually implement the order.
+This can make it difficult to implement the order.

-The Family Court of Australia has the authority to issue orders requiring individuals to take certain actions with regard to overseas property, but it cannot directly enforce those orders.
+The Family Court of Australia has the authority to issue orders requiring individuals to take certain actions about overseas property, but it cannot directly enforce those orders.

 If a foreign jurisdiction chooses to recognise and enforce an Australian court order, it will be treated as if it had been issued in that country.
 However, the willingness to do so can vary depending on the jurisdiction and is ultimately up to the foreign court to decide.